tytydraco/yessleep/out/Tooth_Fairy_Immolation.md

 In hindsight, perhaps immolation wasn’t the best route to take in disposing of the Tooth Fairy.
 The house was always going to be a casualty if I was to douse a large section of it in gasoline (which I did), but I suppose I just overlooked that factor in my blind desire for revenge.

-But as smoke and ashes bellowed from the remains of the house, and the sun came back up for air as the hills brightened once more - I knew I hadn’t fully rid myself of the Tooth Fairy.
+But as smoke and ashes bellowed from the remains of the house, and the sun came back up for air as the blanket of night was lifted - I knew I hadn’t fully rid myself of the Tooth Fairy.
 There was still a long, painstaking process I had to go through to truly bury it.

 And there was no better time than now to begin that process.